 Win against the Flathead Catfish?

-Another Cousin the Blue Catfish
+Another Cousin, the Blue Catfish

 Favorite foods for blue cats include skipjack and shad.
 It’s not uncommon to catch giant blue catfish over 80 pounds on cut chunks of bait.
-They particularly like to eat Asian carp—your line and hook size depending on the fish’s length in your body of water.
+They particularly like to eat Asian carp—your line and hook size depends on the fish’s length in your water.
 More giant cats use a whole baitfish or cut chunks for medium size fish.
 A variety of baitfish types is good practice; adjust your bait for the size of the fish.

 As described earlier, Blue cats, like most catfish, move seasonally, typically downriver in winter and upstream in June to eventual summer locations.
 Common on big lakes, rivers, and reservoirs, where a cat looks for deep water near the structure, moving up the lake into shallow creek arms and feeder rivers in spring.
-They settle into summer patterns after spawning, following and feeding on baitfish schools in the central basin.
-However, they can be found lake wide depending on how widely distributed the baitfish are.
+They settle into summer patterns after spawning, following, and feeding on baitfish schools in the central basin.
+However, they can be found lake-wide depending on how widely distributed the baitfish are.
 Blues also can suspend in open water.

 A standard rig for all cats is a slip sinker rig, great for catching blue cats when you desire to go bottom fishing and want it to stay stationary.
 An old favorite is the three-way rig, which works as a drift rig along the bottom.

 If you have boat access, drifting for big catfish can be accomplished using the wind, current, trolling motor, or kicker motor to move the boat.
 Using this technique can provide all the control over your speed and bait position.
-Start with drifting your baits at 0.5 to 1.0 mph, adjust based on current, and when you get a strike, vary speed until you catch the first fish and duplicate.
-The key is to drift along with the structure, ledges that hold fish, so precise boat control is essential.
+Start drifting your baits at 0.5 to 1.0 mph, adjust based on current, and when you get a strike, vary the speed until you catch the first fish and duplicate.
+The key is to drift along with the structure and ledges that hold fish, so precise boat control is essential.
 Precisely where good depth finders and using your electronics will be very helpful.